ezEngine/docs-src/pages/docs/physics/jolt/collision-shapes/jolt-collision-meshes.md

 Concave collision meshes are set directly on the [static physics actor](../actors/jolt-actors.md) component and have no dedicated [physics shape](jolt-shapes.md) component.

+Triangle meshes can use a different [surface](../../../materials/surfaces.md) for each submesh.

 ## Convex Collision Meshes

 The simulation of [dynamic actors](../actors/jolt-dynamic-actor-component.md) is only possible with convex shapes.
 To create a convex collision mesh, use the asset type *Jolt Convex Collision Mesh* when [importing an asset](../../../assets/import-assets.md).
 To attach a convex mesh to an actor, use the [convex mesh shape component](jolt-convex-shape-component.md).

+Convex meshes may only use a single [surface](../../../materials/surfaces.md), even if the mesh is made up of multiple convex pieces.

 There are multiple modes how to create the convex collision mesh: